szymonmichalski/starid-1/readme.md

 *stars*

-star image generation from nasa's skymap catalog.
+star image generation from the nasa skymap catalog.

 *identification*